IBM Cloud Docs

 2. Create a branch from main branch.

-4. Submit merge request.
+4. Submit Merge request.

 5. On the CI toolchain page, click the pr-pipeline tile.
-Verify that the PR pipeline is triggered (by the creation of the Merge Request).
+Verify that the PR pipeline is triggered by the creation of the merge request.

-The corresponding Merge Request that is in your application repository is in Pending state until all the stages of PR pipeline finish successfully.
+6. Wait for the pr-pipeline run to complete.
+The corresponding merge request that is in your application repository is in Pending state until all the stages of the PR pipeline finish successfully.

 DevSecOps IaC PR pipeline successful

-Figure 5.
 DevSecOps PR pipeline successful

-1. Navigate back to the merge request.
+8. Navigate back to the Merge request.

 Run the CI pipeline